Skip to main content

 • Estimated (Est.) Views: We calculate this based on factors like historical data and the social profile's follower count.

 • Views: This is the number of users who have viewed the content.
 The number you see on Instagram, TikTok, or YouTube is the same as what we show in Archive.
+Real story views are not public, so Archive estimates them based on available information.

 • Likes: This is the number of users who have liked the content.
 The number you see on Instagram, TikTok, or YouTube is the same as what we show in Archive.